Annapurna Circuit Trek 17 Days

 • Gel hand cleaner/sanitizer.

-Note: We can add medical supplies as per the special needs of the trekkers to the first-aid kit given above.
+Note: We can add medical supplies per the special needs of the trekkers to the first-aid kit given above.

-Equipment And Packing List
+Equipment And Packing List:

-We recommend that you bring the items to the list below.
-If your trek is longer or shorter than that, appropriate adjustments can be made, reflect the specific requirements, season, and length of the trip.
-The items marked with an asterisk (*) will be provided by Adventure Club Trek at no additional cost.
-You are welcome to use your own such articles if you already have them and prefer your own.
-Many of the trekking items can be bought cheaply in the Thamel neighborhood of Kathmandu; quality will vary, with the items imported from China often being of higher quality.
-There are also several high-end shops in Kathmandu which carry well-known brands.
-Since your pack will be carried by our porters, please remember the weight limit is 20kg (40 lbs since there is nothing there but some prayer flags.
-Also, please note that you did not send me any list of gear.
+We recommend that you bring the items on the list below.
+Suppose your trek is longer or shorter than that.
+In that case, appropriate adjustments can be made to reflect the specific requirements, season, and length of the trip.
+Adventure Club Trek will provide the items marked with an asterisk (*) at no additional cost.
+You are welcome to use your articles if you already have them and prefer your own.
+Many trekking items can be bought cheaply in the Thamel neighborhood of Kathmandu; quality will vary, with the items imported from China often being of higher quality.
+Several high-end shops in Kathmandu carry well-known brands.
+Since our porters will carry your pack, please remember the weight limitation is 15kg (33 lbs since there is nothing there but some prayer flags.
+Also, please note that you still need to send me a list of gear.

-* The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.
+* The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags, and duffel bags.

-* Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.
+* Our leading guide, trained in wilderness first aid, will carry a comprehensive medical kit.

-Important Documents And Items
+Important Documents And Items:

-• Valid passport, 2 extra passport size photos, airline tickets.
+• Valid passport, 2 extra passport-size photos, airline tickets.

-• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and purchasing your own drinks and gifts.
+• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and buying your drinks and gifts.

 • Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, etc.